 Mapping of Health Speciality Codes to Casemix Purchase Units (PUs)

 DHB casemix Purchase Units are derived from a mapping of Health Speciality Codes.
 This mapping only applies for included event records, i.e. any event record excluded from casemix purchasing should not be given a casemix PU code.
-Note that the Information Group SAS code gives excluded event records a PU code of “EXCLU” rather than blank.
+Note that the Ministry of Health SAS code gives excluded event records a PU code of “EXCLU” rather than blank.

 The following Health Speciality Codes are initially remapped to other Health Service Speciality Codes.
 Many of these Health Specialty Codes have been retired from use in the NMDS but are still included here for completeness.
 In particular, retired pregnancy and childbirth Health Speciality Codes which could be mapped to any of the new P range (P60, P61 or P70, P71) have been arbitrarily mapped to (P60 and P61).